 The Challenging Conditions Myth

-The biggest problem with following this very bad advice is that none of us can predict the future.
-Nobody plans on capsizing, and nobody thinks they're going to die out on the water.
-None of the paddlers who've lost their lives as a result of a sudden, unprotected cold water immersion, ever, in their wildest dreams, anticipated that they would encounter the conditions that killed them.
-If they had, they would have stayed home
+But nobody plans on accidentally capsizing, and nobody thinks they're going to die from cold shock, incapacitation and sudden drowning when they head out for a fun time on the water.
+None of the people who've lost their lives as a result of a sudden, unprotected cold water immersion, ever, in their wildest dreams, anticipated that they would encounter the conditions that killed them.
+If they had, they would have stayed home.

 Three Noteworthy Examples